-To qualify under this method, you must provide a letter from the dean or program director of the applying training program at your institution that affirms that the percentage of graduates or program completers (from the applicable residency training program) placed in practice settings serving underserved areas or health disparity populations from AY2013-14 to AY2015-16 has increased by 20 percentage points or more (percentage point increase).
+To qualify under this method, you must provide a letter from the dean or program director of the applying training program at your institution that affirms that the percentage of graduates (from the school) or program completers (from the applicable residency training program) placed in practice settings serving underserved areas or health disparity populations from AY2014-15 to AY2016-17 has increased by 20 percentage points or more (percentage point increase).
 You must include the actual percentage in the letter.